lionking0000/recYnH/README.md

 Summary
 -------
+[What is recYnH?]

 This program is taking recYnH sequencing files and generating recYnH interaction score matrix to correponding genes.

+We assumed that the sequencing format is the same as we described in [Nature Communication 2018 Paper].

+# After setting proper parameter in recYnH.py file
+# User can run the program as following command

+usage: recYnH.py [-h] COMMAND ...

+recYnH program

+positional arguments:
+  COMMAND     sub-command help
+    align     a help for align
+    score     a help for score
+    merge     a help for merge

+optional arguments:
+  -h, --help  show this help message and exit

+Commands:
+  align      Align the FASTQ sequencing files into bait and prey sequences to generate interaction matrix score      Usging two interaction matries to generate an interaction score matrix merge      Merge several interaction score matries and apply quartile correction to generate a final average interaction score matrix

+Run 'recYnH.py COMMAND --help' for more information on a command.

 Requirements
 ------------